jihuaxlab/OLED-MAMA/README.md

 python main_extract_oled_ocr.py  --dir2process <your_output_dir> --pdf_dir <your_raw_pdf_dir> --skip_n [skip n paper (default 0)] --gpu [default 0]
 ```
 ### 🧬Molecular Structure → SMILES Conversion
 Based on the results from the aforementioned four steps (i.e., the "quick start" results), use the Molecule Structure module to further convert SMILES strings.
-The extracted molecule name–matched image results will be placed in xxx, and the extracted molecule name–property JSON results will be stored in the table_image folder.
+The extracted molecule name–matched image results will be placed in the molecules_detect_results_xxxxxxxxxx folder (ocr_closest_to_center_fix.json), and the extracted molecule name–property JSON  results will be stored in the table_image/ folder.
 Run the Molecule Structure extraction script from the model—example provided below.
+The result will be generated in the folder named "mol_recognize_results/"  (mol_recognize_result_xxxxxxxx_xxxxxx.json).
+This Json file provides a detailed record of the smiles present in the image and the path of recognization results.
 ```bash
 python run_detect_cpu_for_pdf_dirs.py --ckpt 'MolScribe/model/swin_base_char_aux_1m.pth' --dir2process your_output_dir --skip_n 0
 ```